 Further along there were two garages that provided housing for the managers car and probably the chairman of the board.
 At that stage there was only a handful of company cars one a 1960 Chevrolet and the rest were FE Holden sedans and one Holden utility and one Holden panel van.
 There was many other vehicles involved but they were mainly for the Totemobile Bus or Truck arrangement and they were rarely seen at the factory anyway.

 Further along in the annex building was the switch room where all of the power for the factory was distributed along overhead bus cables.
 Further along from that was the gas measuring and metering and safety area and to finish off that building there was a store for volatile liquids etcetera.
 This was a good combination, electricity and gas with lots of thinners and the like all in the one area but it never caused us any problem.

-As soon as you came in to the front door you would see the swirling staircase, heading to the second floor, the glass ware, the windows, the partitioning, all reflected the architecture of 1940.
+As soon as you came in to the front door of the main building, you would see the swirling staircase, heading to the second floor, the glass ware, the windows, the partitioning, all reflected the architecture of 1940.
 Upstairs in the executive suite it was all done in maple walls about 3M high then plaster ceilings.
 Downstairs the drawing office area was quite spartan in their architecture but very functional.

 The factory area was next to the office area separated by a large long corridor which was supposed to be an isolation to keep the dust dirt and noise away from the executives.

 The main factory was a sawtooth construction, a concrete floor which was smoothed over with a yellow ochre coloured cement which was very finely finished and this could be easily kept very clean.
 The machine area was the same all the way through with each machine properly positioned with reasonable light, however very little attention was paid to noise.
-On the far eastern end of the building was the tool room which was actually a separate operation to the rest of the plant because a lot of the work they did were external to the requirements of Automatic Totalisators.
+On the far eastern end of the building was the tool room which was actually a separate operation to the rest of the plant because a lot of the work they did was external to the requirements of Automatic Totalisators.
 They had a very good reputation in the industry and at one stage it was the largest, best equipped toolroom in the Southern Hemisphere.
 It was run by a red haired bloke who ran the place with a fist of iron.
 As it turned out, his men were men every one of them because they matured and either stayed in the tool room or left to do other work in the industry.
 All were very successful mainly because of the strictness and the way he applied his "do it right the first time" attitude.
-They were very inventive and very advanced in tool design in the early days of injection molding and hard plastics such as the bakelites and ureas, and when the soft plastics came in such as PVC and vinyls they were certainly leading the market and they produced many mold and dies for consumer products in Australia.
+They were very inventive and very advanced in tool design in the early days of injection moulding and hard plastics such as the bakelites and ureas, and when the soft plastics came in such as PVC and vinyls they were certainly leading the market and they produced many moulds and dies for consumer products in Australia.
 They were also very involved in the production of equipment for the telecommunications industry working for TEC, Plessey STC and those sort of companies which were producing at that stage electro mechanical telephone equipment.
 They had some very advanced machinery.
 A lot of it was provided by government grants because in the early days of the 1950s and 1960s the government still provided money for industry to have machinery which could be very easily shifted to defence operation.
 Hence we had machines which would otherwise never be able to be afforded in normal industry such as the Societe Geneoise jig boring machines which came out of Switzerland which even in those days would exceed 250,000 dollars for the one machine.
 They were beautiful machines and had to be kept in rooms with 1 degree tolerance and humidity control and their accuracy was phenomenal.
 The toolroom was later shifted from the main plant to the new toolroom plant which was specifically built in 1975 in what was the car park area of the company on the other side of Nancarrow Avenue.
 It was just at the time when the Asian toolroom capacity was starting to be realised as quicker, cheaper and the Automatic Totalisators toolroom started to decline.

-The back of the factory which backed onto Constitution Road was leveled off.
+The back of the factory which backed onto Constitution Road was levelled off.
 Some sheds were there and they were used first off for the Blacksmith because he was noisy and dirty.
 He also did some of the small castings in bronze.
 Those base metal castings in the blacksmiths shop and some of those sections were beaten by hand in the old fashioned way.
 Also there was a paint shop out in the back as well.

 On the Western end of the factory was the assembly department for the ticket issuing machines and adders which were the main products when I went there and in the centre was the manufacturing area where machines of all types were manned and operated to produce all of the components for the ticket issuing machines or adders.
 If you looked at a J8 or a J6 or an A class adder or a C class adder you quickly realised that there was practically no external componentry that was brought in direct, the exceptions being motors and multi digit counters and the like.
 Everything else was manufactured, the switch packs, the relays, the whole bit was designed, developed and fitted in the Automatic Totalisators organisation.
 Of course to control all this they needed a very strict operational system starting from the design and development and prototyping of the machines or modifications and alterations to the machines which was at that stage just starting to be carried out at Meadowbank.
-Prior to that it had all been done in Julius's city office where he would issue drawings to the production shop or to the toolroom where the prototype would be put together and then the testing was done by Julius himself in most cases.
+Prior to that it had all been done in Julius' city office where he would issue drawings to the production shop or to the toolroom where the prototype would be put together and then the testing was done by Julius himself in most cases.

 When the goods were assembled and ready for testing, test procedures were in place, often there was a test piece of equipment provided which was often called "love box".
 You could plug a J8 into one of these or a single shaft or multi shaft adder and it would put it through its paces often doing cycling run-ins and all that sort of thing.
-Each piece of equipment was paperworked through, it was a very early attempt at MRP2.
-In those days, for anything to be remarked on that something got into the field that was faulty was very very rare indeed.
+Each piece of equipment was paper-worked through, it was a very early attempt at MRP2.
+In those days for anything to be remarked on, that something got into the field that was faulty, was very very rare indeed.
 A lot of the problems which were recorded were more a design problem than a manufacturing fault.

 The stores in the building were extensive.
 They carried spare parts for everything.
 It was no problem to have a spare part for an adder that was built in 1917.
 It would be part numbered and there would be a store of them somewhere.
 This system carried on all the way through, there were bits and pieces of every product that was ever made especially the consumable spares were kept and it was a source of profit all the way along.
 The stores were manually managed in those days with a bin card system and it was fairly late in the day when that went on to an MRP electronic computer arrangement.

 I was at one stage involved in the inspection department for a few months.
 They amazed me because of the equipment they used.
 The best measuring device was an AVO8, the only oscilloscope was a very early model dual trace Marconi which was probably good to 100K and that would have been it and it used to break down a lot.
-There was a few other things like high voltage testing equipment, a Megger and a few other testing devices such as DC volt meters and the like.
-Then there was mechanical measuring equipment like micrometers, vernier calipers and they were pretty good stuff, the electrical stuff was a bit on the mundane side.
+There was a few other things like high voltage testing equipment, a Megger and a few other measuring devices such as DC volt meters and the like.
+Then there was mechanical measuring equipment like micrometers, vernier callipers and they were pretty good stuff, the electrical stuff was a bit on the mundane side.